Treatment for Idiopathic Intracranial Hypertension (IIH)

 Founded By An Eye Doctor & Former IIH Patient

-Dr. Diana Driscoll, an optometrist and Clinical Director of POTS Care®, was an IIH patient, as were her children.
+Dr. Diana Driscoll, Optometrist and Clinical Director of POTS Care®, was an IIH patient, as were her children.

-Dr. Diana Driscoll created Genetic Disease Investigators to perform diagnostic treatment studies on IIH patients.
+Dr. Driscoll, Optometrist, created Genetic Disease Investigators to perform diagnostic treatment studies on IIH patients.
 One goal was to avoid invasive lumbar punctures and myelograms that could cause secondary spinal leaks later.
 Cutting-edge diagnostic methodology was instead used to evaluate patients in the safest way possible.

 Non-Invasive IIH Testing